I’ve always thought that plants make a home. They bring personality, life and a calm quality to a room and let’s face it, they look great!

-Some plants can purify the air which can help us sleep at night, a great cleanser to all the pollutants and dust from everyday life.
+Plants can add colour, pattern and life to a cold dark corner and many plants can help purify the air.
+This can help us sleep at night a great cleanser to all the pollutants and dust from everyday life.

 A lot of people tell me that they’ve never had a plant in their house and the main reasons are –